hasibul1670/Task-Management-Application/README.md

 # Note Organizer Application

-A simple note organizer application to help you efficiently manage your important notes.
+A simple Task Management application to help you efficiently manage your important tasks.

 ## Table of Contents